shreyamahajanind/PepBot/chatbotwithqnamakerappservice-bot-src/README.md

 ## To try this sample
 - Create a Knowledge Base in QnAMaker Portal.
-- Import "Pep-Bot-Kb.tsv" file, in QnAMaker Portal.
+- Import "PepBotKnowledgeBase.tsv" file, in QnAMaker Portal.
 - Save and Train the model.
 - Create Bot from Publish page.
 - Test bot with Web Chat.